 HPFi will treat all employees with respect and dignity and will not engage in or tolerate corporal punishment, mental or physical coercion, verbal abuse, sexual harassment or psychological abuse.

 HPFi will respect the right of associates to a living wage by complying with all state and federal wage and hour laws, including those relating to wages, overtime, hours worked and provide all legally mandated benefits and insuring we meet comparable industry minimums.
 Except in extraordinary business conditions, HPFi will not require employees to work more than 48 hours.
-In addition, except under extraordinary business conditions, employees will be entitled to a least one day off in every seven day period.
+Except under extraordinary business conditions, employees will be entitled to a least one day off in every seven-day period.
 HPFi will compensate employees for overtime hours as required by law.

 Employees of the company are prohibited from receiving gifts from business partners in excess of $25 in value.
 Gifts should never be offered or received during a bidding process.

 HPFi management is committed to conforming to all the requirements of the SA8000 Social Accountability Standard.
-Top management shall periodically review the adequacy and suitability of HPFi’s policy, procedures and performance results against the requirements of this standard.
+Senior management reviews the adequacy and suitability of HPFi’s policy, procedures and performance results against the requirements of this standard.
 Where appropriate, amendments and improvements shall be implemented.
-HPFi will have an open door policy and provide a confidential means for employees to report non-compliances and address concerns and take corrective action when needed.
+HPFi has an open-door policy and provide a confidential means for employees to report non-compliances and address concerns and take corrective action when needed.
 HPFi will also be open to regular outside communication, provide access for verification to auditors and maintain records to demonstrate compliance with requirements.
 HPFi will require business partners to comply with all applicable laws and regulations and comply with all standards found within this document.
 Management shall ensure that the provisions of these standards are communicated to employees by posting a copy of these standards in a prominent area and by posting on the company website.

-HPFi endeavors to be a good corporate citizen within the local communities in which we maintain operating facilities.
-HPFi and its associates currently make financial contributions to the High Point United Way agency.
-Associates’ time is also donated to allow for annual United Way campaigns (23 hours in 2012).
-HPFi schedules blood drives with the American Red Cross each year to assist with blood donations (18 donors in 2013).
-Additionally, HPFi consistently donates product to local non-profit organizations including religious and educational institutions.
+HPFi® endeavors to be a good corporate citizen within the local communities in which we maintain operating facilities.
+HPFi currently makes contributions of finances and human resources to the High Point United Way, the American Red Cross and consistently donates our products to local non-profit organizations including various religious and educational institutions.